Electronics Basics: Prototyping using breadboards

 The breadboard has 17 sets of 5 interconnected elements on one side, and 17 sets of interconnected elements on another side.

-Under the surface, the 5 holes in a set are connected with each other, so we can easily create electric connections.
+Under the surface, the 5 holes in a set are connected with each other.
+To connect two components, plug their legs into the same 5-hole row.

 This is a tiny board useful for simple prototyping.